By Adam Mosseri, Head of News Feed

 These changes will be part of the many signals that go into News Feed ranking.
 For more information about ranking more generally see our Publisher Guidelines.

-Update July 2: We’ve started prioritizing broadly trusted sources in India, the UK, Germany, France, Italy and Spain.
+Update on July 2, 2018: We’ve started prioritizing broadly trusted sources in India, the UK, Germany, France, Italy and Spain.